eliminmax/xfce-genmon-protonvpn/README.md

-# xfce-pvpn-genmon
+# XFCE Genmon ProtonVPN connection status
 A genmon script to display whether or not you are connected to ProtonVPN

 #### REQUIREMENTS
-Must be using XFCE4 as your Desktop Environment, and have **awk** (typically included in major distros in some form), [xfce4-genmon-plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin) and the [ProtonVPN Linux CLI](https://github.com/ProtonVPN/linux-cli) installed, and have a valid ProtonVPN account.
+Must be using XFCE4 as your Desktop Environment, and have [xfce4-genmon-plugin](https://docs.xfce.org/panel-plugins/xfce4-genmon-plugin) and the [ProtonVPN Linux CLI](https://github.com/ProtonVPN/linux-cli) installed, and have a valid ProtonVPN account.